-5. Advertising.
-Ads in local industry magazines or business gazettes can be a great way to advertise.
-Consider local advertising online – including setting-up your business in online directories such as Yahoo!, Google, and Yelp.
-An enhanced local listing can bring up your online viewership, get more traffic to your website, and increase your leads.
+#5 Advertising Online.
+Consider setting-up your business in online directories such as Yahoo!, Google, and Yelp.
+An enhanced local listing can increase your online viewership, get more traffic to your website, and increase your leads.

-8. Charity.
+#8 Charity.
 Social involvement in churches, schools, universities, and other non-profits can bring more word-of-mouth leads.
-Charitable donations are often rewarded with linking your business website with theirs.
-This is a big deal with SEO since .org link-backs are Internet unicorns – very rare and difficult to get.
-However, you’ll usually be shelling out some bucks to get that boost in search engine ranking as most charities will maybe keep your link for a few months at a time.
+Charitable donations are often rewarded with linking your website with theirs.
+This is a big deal with SEO since .org backlinks are Internet unicorns – very rare and difficult to get.
+However, you’ll be shelling out some bucks regularly to get that boost in search engine ranking as most charities only keep your link for a few months at a time.
 But frequent donations can keep you on their website.

-10. Networking.
+#9 Networking.
 Industry conventions are one of the best places to network.
-NAIOP, CCIM and ICSC has some great events.
-There also may be some great, local conventions in your area to join.
-Also, consider what your target market may attend.
-Attending World of Concrete may sound horrible, but if you specialize in developers, consider going.
+NAIOP, CCIM and ICSC have some great events.
+There also may be some great, local conventions in your area.
+Also, consider events your target market may attend.
+Attending World of Concrete may sound horrible, but if you specialize in developers, it’s worth a look.

-11. Cold Calls.
+#11 Cold Calls.
 If you’re old-school, this is your go-to for hitting up sales leads.
-While cold-calling can be effective, it can also be exhausting and time consuming.
+But let’s be honest with each other.
+Cold calling is exhausting and time consuming.
 Consider using some newer techniques with your cold-call routine like Mass Texting.
 Did you know 26% of text messages get read?
-Just a message of, “Thought you might be interested in a new 10,000 SF Retail Center I’m listing for sale in Scottsdale.
-Below is the LoopNet link…” could really bring in prospects for that property.
-Also, Direct to Voicemail services can be an easy way to fly through your cold-calling list.
-Imagine hitting a button and leaving a pre-recorded message on 100s of voicemails.
-It sure would lower your work-load!
+Just a message of, “Thought you might be interested in a new 10,000 SF retail center I’m listing for sale in Scottsdale.
+Below is the LoopNet link…” could bring in prospects.